 - Shall submit to arbitration to settle matters and not seek legal remedies in the judicial system.

 Realtors are able to market themselves as abiding by these standards, where real estate agents may not have to abide by these standards (depending on state laws).
+In my experience I have seen many Realtors and real estate agents not be ethical.
+In my experience I have not seen a difference in one or the other being more ethical.
+When we have had problems with Realtors being unethical the boards did not do much to help us out.

 For more information on what it takes to be an agent, how to make money as an agent and how to be one of the most successful agents, check out my book How to Make it Big in Real Estate, from a Millionaire Agent.